Azure/azure-osconfig/SUPPORT.md

 When the existing issues do not cover your problem, open a new issue and choose the type that best matches your request:

-- **Bug report** — include the Kompli version, the Linux distribution and version, the procedure or benchmark involved, the exact command you ran, the relevant portion of the logs, and the expected versus actual behavior.
+- **Bug report** — include the kompli version, the Linux distribution and version, the procedure or benchmark involved, the exact command you ran, the relevant portion of the logs, and the expected versus actual behavior.
 A minimal reproduction (for example, the JSON/MOF payload or Lua snippet) makes triage much